 The Board as a whole is responsible for the oversight of management on behalf of the Firm's stockholders.
 The principal functions of the Board are to oversee processes for evaluating the adequacy of internal controls, risk management, financial reporting and compliance with law and the Firm's code of conduct; to evaluate and determine the compensation of the Chief Executive Officer; to review the Firm's compensation and benefits programs and its succession planning and diversity programs; to review the major strategic, financial and other objectives of the Firm; to review the Firm's community-oriented activities; and to nominate directors and evaluate the structure and practices of the Board to provide for sound corporate governance.
 The Board accomplishes these functions acting directly and through its committees.
 Learn more about the leadership team and the Board of Directors.

-Our integrity and reputation depend on our ability to do the right thing, even when it's not the easy thing.
-The Code of Conduct is a collection of rules and policy statements intended to assist employees and directors in making decisions about their conduct in relation to the firm's business.
-The Code is based on our fundamental understanding that no one at JPMorgan Chase should ever sacrifice integrity -- or give the impression that they have -- even if they think it would help the firm's business.
+The Code is based on our fundamental understanding that no one at JPMorgan Chase should ever sacrifice integrity — or give the impression that they have — even if they think it would help the Firm's business.

 Because of the potential impact public policy can have on our businesses, employees and communities, we engage with policymakers in order to advance and protect the long-term interests of the Firm and its constituents.

 Learn more about the firm's approach to policy engagement and political participation.